New Zealand Active Investor Plus Visa

 What is the physical residency requirement?

-• BALANCED CATEGORY: 105 days – but note that Investors choosing the Balanced Category will be able to reduce the minimum physical residency requirement if they invest more than the minimum NZD 10M.
-Every extra NZD 1M invested in direct investments or managed funds will permit to knock-off 14 days – up to a maximum deduction of 42 days.
-In other words: the very minimum physical residency requirement would be 63 days over a 5 years period if investing NZD 13M (out of which at least NZD 3M in direct investments or managed funds).
+Balanced Category: 105 days.
+Investors choosing the Balanced Category can reduce the minimum physical residency requirement by investing more than the minimum NZD 10M.
+Every extra NZD 1M invested in direct investments or managed funds permits a reduction of 14 days, up to a maximum deduction of 42 days.
+The minimum physical residency requirement would therefore be 63 days over a 5-year period if investing NZD 13M, of which at least NZD 3M must be in direct investments or managed funds.

 Who may be included in the application?

-• Partner (spouse) – married or de facto (same or opposite sex); or
+A partner (spouse), whether married or de facto (same or opposite sex), may be included.

 Are there any health requirements?

-Yes, the applicant must have a chest x-ray and a medical examination as proof of his good health.
+Yes.
+The applicant must have a chest x-ray and a medical examination as proof of good health.

 Is there any age limit to apply?